 The admission policy criteria will be dealt with on an equal preference basis.

-Boys who have an Education, Health and Care (EHC) plan or a statement of Special Educational Need where the school is named as the most appropriate educational setting for the boy will be admitted.
+Boys who have an Education, Health and Care (EHC) plan where the school is named as the most appropriate educational setting for the boy will be admitted.

 Feeder Catholic Primary Schools: